noemieerin/noemieerin.github.io/_webpagesMains/english/3_aboutme-en.md

 I am an autodidact artist, I have a great sense of spatial orientation, and I can bake a mean apple pie.

 **Super powers**<br/>
-Dyslexia, eternal sense of wonder, and remembering random facts.
+Intuition, eternal sense of wonder, and remembering random facts.

 **Proudest accomplishment**<br/>
-To finish my PhD after a burn-out and one year of recovery.
+To have lived and worked abroad.

 **The mistake that taught me the most**<br/>
-Waiting too long before asking for help.
-Because I go further with a little help from my friends.
+Surviving life in the village of Plön, Schleswig-Holstein, Germany.
+It reminded me that countryside is great… but not full time.

-**Guilty pleasure**<br/>
+**Guilty ambition**<br/>
-Cleaning other people’s places.
+Winning an Ig-Nobel Prize.

 **Biggest fear**<br/>
 Failure.

 **Things I am serious about**<br/>
-Good food, getting enough sleep, social justice, environmental protection.
+Food, sleep, social justice, environmental protection.

 **Addictions**<br/>
 Podcasts, cats, Two Dots.